peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
 This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
 Notes:

- * If this object contains maps with non-string keys, the keys are onverted to JSON strings before writing the map as a JSON string.
+ * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.

- * If the CBOR object contains CBOR maps, or is a CBOR map itself, the eys to the map are written out to the JSON string in an undefined rder.
+ * If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.

- * If a number in the form of an arbitrary-precision binary float has a ery high binary exponent, it will be converted to a double before eing converted to a JSON string.
-(The resulting double could overflow o infinity, in which case the arbitrary-precision binary float is onverted to null.)
+ * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
+(The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)

- * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 the JSON specification) forbids placing a byte-order mark at the eginning of a JSON string.
+ * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

- * Byte strings are converted to Base64 URL without whitespace or adding by default (see section 4.1 of RFC 7049).
-A byte string will nstead be converted to traditional base64 without whitespace or adding by default if it has tag 22, or base16 for tag 23.
-Padding ill be included in the Base64 URL or traditional base64 form if<b>Base64Padding</b>in the JSON options is set to<b>true</b>.
+ * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
+A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
+Padding will be included in the Base64 URL or traditional base64 form if <b>Base64Padding</b>in the JSON options is set to<b>true</b>.

- * Rational numbers will be converted to their exact form, if possible, therwise to a high-precision approximation.
-(The resulting pproximation could overflow to infinity, in which case the rational umber is converted to null.)
+ * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
+(The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)

  * Simple values other than true and false will be converted to null.
-This doesn't include floating-point numbers.)
+(This doesn't include floating-point numbers.)

  * Infinity and not-a-number will be converted to null.

-The example code given below (written in in C# for the .NET version) can e used to write out certain keys of a CBOR map in a given order to a JSON tring.
+The example code given below (written in in C# for the NET version) can be used to write out certain keys of CBOR map in a given order to a JSON string.

-    // Generates a JSON string of 'mapObj' whose keys are in the order iven in 'keys'.
-Only keys // found in 'keys' will be written if they xist in 'mapObj'. private static string KeysToJSONMap(CBORObject apObj, IList<CBORObject> keys){ if(mapObj==null) throw new
+    // Generates a JSON string of 'mapObj' whose keys are in the order given in 'keys'.
+Only keys // found in 'keys' will be written if they exist in 'mapObj'. private static string KeysToJSONMap(CBORObject mapObj,
+                        IList<CBORObject> keys){ if(mapObj==null) throw new
-    rgumentNullException(nameof(mapObj)); if(keys==null) throw new
+                        ArgumentNullException(nameof(mapObj)); if(keys==null) throw new
-    rgumentNullException(nameof(keys)); if(obj.Type!=CBORType.Map){ throw
+                        ArgumentNullException(nameof(keys)); if(obj.Type!=CBORType.Map){ throw
-    ew ArgumentException("'obj' is not a map."); } var builder=new
+                        new ArgumentException("'obj' is not a map."); } var builder=new
-    tringBuilder(); var first=true; builder.Append("{"); for(CBORObject key
+                        StringBuilder(); var first=true; builder.Append("{"); for(CBORObject key
-    n keys){ if(mapObj.ContainsKey(key)){ if(!first)builder.Append(", ");
+                        in keys){ if(mapObj.ContainsKey(key)){ if(!first)builder.Append(", ");
-    ar keyString=(key.CBORType==CBORType.String) ? key.AsString() :
+                        var keyString=(key.CBORType==CBORType.String) ? key.AsString() :
-    ey.ToJSONString(); builder.Append(CBORObject.FromObject(keyString)
+                        key.ToJSONString(); builder.Append(CBORObject.FromObject(keyString)
-    ToJSONString()) .Append(":").Append(mapObj[key].ToJSONString());
+                        .ToJSONString()) .Append(":").Append(mapObj[key].ToJSONString());
-    irst=false; } } return builder.Append("}").ToString(); }
+                        first=false; } } return builder.Append("}").ToString(); }

 <b>Parameters:</b>